 Sprint's first 5G phones

-In addition to those phones, Sprint sells a a third device manufactured by HTC.
-Called the 5G Hub, this product is more reminiscent of a hotspot with some extra features.
+In addition to those early 5G phones, Sprint sold a a third device manufactured by HTC.
+Called the 5G Hub, this $600 product is more reminiscent of a hotspot with some extra features.
 There’s a 5-inch full-HD display on board, as well as stereo speakers and Qualcomm’s Snapdragon 855 processor running Android.
+It seems to be gone from the Sprint website as of this writing — not surprising given the fate of other 5G devices Sprint offered in 2019.

-That's more in line with unlimited plan pricing from Sprint's rivals — and Sprint’s current unlimited plan doesn’t even rank among our favorites on the market today.
+That's more in line with unlimited plan pricing from Sprint's rivals — and Sprint’s current unlimited plan doesn’t even rank as the best unlimited data plan you can get right now.
 At $60 a month, it’s certainly one of the cheapest, though it does carry with it limitations on traffic for certain use cases, like video and music streaming, as well as gaming.

 Verizon has continued to expand its roster of 5G cities.
-The carrier is hoping to light up towers in as many as 30 markets in that time, albeit in much the same fashion as it brought 5G to Chicago and Minneapolis — select areas within cities first, before full coverage much later.
-As of this writing, Verizon is in more than a dozen cities.
+The carrier ended 2019 with 5G service live in more than 30 cities, albeit in much the same fashion as it brought 5G to Chicago and Minneapolis — select areas within cities first, before full coverage much later.

-T-Mobile's plans are of particular interest to Sprint, and vice versa: the two carriers are planning to merge and have cleared some of the biggest regulatory hurdles.
-One of the main arguments in favor of green-lighting the combination of the two carriers was that it would speed up 5G expansion.
-We'll see how that pans out once the merger officially goes through.
+T-Mobile's plans are of particular interest to Sprint, and vice versa.
+The T-Mobile-Sprint merger is now complete, and one of the main arguments in favor of green-lighting the combination of the two carriers was that it would speed up 5G expansion.